Military wary that shakeup could upend its apolitical nature

 But his message in a time of turmoil — Trump has refused to concede his election loss — was unmistakable: The military exists to defend democracy and is not to be used as a political pawn.
 “We take an oath to the Constitution,” Milley said, adding that every service member “will protect and defend that document regardless of personal price.”

 Trump’s motives for the Pentagon shakeup are unclear, but it has created a great deal of unease within the building.
 Was he simply striking out at Esper and others he deemed not loyal enough?
-Or is there a broader plan to enact policy changes that Trump could tout in his final days as commander in chief?
+Is there a broader plan to enact policy changes that Trump could tout in his final days as commander in chief?
+Or, in the most extreme scenario, would Trump try to get the military to help him stay in office beyond Inauguration Day?

+Milley has pushed back against that last possibility, telling Congress that “In the event of a dispute over some aspect of the elections, by law U.S. courts and the U.S. Congress are required to resolve any disputes, not the U.S. military.”
+He said service members must not get involved in the transfer of power after an election.

-Indeed, Trump had grown increasingly angry with Esper, who openly disagreed with his desire to use the active-duty military during the civil unrest in June.
+Trump had grown increasingly angry with Esper, who openly disagreed with his desire to use the active-duty military during the civil unrest in June.
 Esper also had worked with military leaders to talk Trump out of complete troop withdrawals from Syria and Afghanistan.
-His firing had long been rumored.

 If the motive is to hand Trump some quick policy changes, then filling top jobs with more amenable loyalists will help — particularly in any effort to impede the smooth transition of power to President-elect Joe Biden.
 Accelerating troop withdrawals may also be a goal — but there is a fairly limited pool of other options.

-Note: This story has been corrected to reflect that the first name of the acting intelligence undersecretary is Ezra, not Esra, Cohen-Watnick.